Stage 2 Draft / February 26, 2025

 16.2.1.10 GetModuleNamespace ( module, phase )

-The abstract operation GetModuleNamespace takes arguments module (an instance of a concrete subclass of Module Record) and phase (defer or evaluation) and returns a Module Namespace Object or empty.
+The abstract operation GetModuleNamespace takes arguments module (an instance of a concrete subclass of Module Record) and phase (defer or evaluation) and returns a Module Namespace Object.
 It retrieves the Module Namespace Object representing module's exports, lazily creating it the first time it was requested, and storing it in module.[[Namespace]] for future retrieval.
 It performs the following steps when called:

 1. Assert: If module is a Cyclic Module Record, then module.[[Status]] is not new or unlinked.